Welcome to the Communication Sciences and Disorders Program!

 Those interested in learning more about our long term strategic plan should click here.

 The Bachelor of Science in Communication Sciences and Disorders requires a minimum of 120-121 hours for graduation with a minor in psychology.
 Out of the 120-121 hours, 36 hours are CSDO classes and 18 hours are for a minor in psychology.
 Students must also meet the general education requirements, communication skill requirements, residence and all degree requirements that are specified in the Texas A & M University-Kingsville catalog.
 In addition, an overall GPA of 2.75 is the required minimum for any CSDO undergraduate major.
 We also require that by the completion of the first four core major classes, a B average (CSDO 3.0 GPA) be maintained.
 Please be aware of course pre-requisites.
 For a Master of Science in Communication Sciences and Disorders, the academic hours total 48.
 A student in the master's program will need to maintain a 3.0 GPA to graduate.
 Instructions for applying to the master's program can be found here.

 New Student Information

 Please check the current university calendar for important deadlines regarding application for admission and application for graduation.
 All students entering the program are assigned an academic advisor to help guide them through the next few years.
 It is advised that you consult with your advisor before registering for any classes.
 Please contact our program office at 361-593-3493 for more information.
-The following links will take you to a copy of the undergraduate cataolog as well as the changes to that catalog.
+The following links will take you to a copy of the undergraduate catalog as well as the changes to that catalog.
 There you can find a degree plan, descriptions of CSDO courses and the prerequisites for each course.

-This page was last updated on: April 11, 2013
+This page was last updated on: December 11, 2013